glynnbird/couchmigrate/README.md

 * exit

 In other words, couchmigrate will only return when the design document has been uploaded, built and has been moved into place.

+## IAM Auth

+Alternatively, if you are using IAM authentication with IBM Cloudant, then supply two environment variables:

+- `COUCH_URL` - the URL of your Cloudant host e.g. `https://myhost.cloudant.com` (note absence of username and password in URL).
+- `IAM_API_KEY` - the IAM API KEY e.g. `ABC123515-151215`.